Toolkit ShelfFind

 Check first

-• Using the line count without confirming that text describe the same real-world case.
+• Using the line count before confirming the visible inputs match the same task and context: text.

 • Ignoring that the calculator separates total lines, non-empty lines, and blank lines so pasted spacing is visible.